Smoking during pregnancy facts

 Can I use a nicotine replacement during pregnancy?

-one of the top methods for quitting smoking is nicotine replacement therapy.
+You may have noticed that one of the top methods for quitting smoking is nicotine replacement therapy.
 Now, if you weren’t pregnant this is a great way to go.
 However, you do need to bear in mind that this type of therapy still includes nicotine which is going to be damaging to your child.
 Therefore it is not suggested that you go down this route UNLESS you have no other choice.
 You certainly should not go down this route if you haven’t spoken to your doctor.
 Many of which will actually try to talk you out of it.
 Despite it still being fairly harmful it isn’t actually as harmful as a cigarette as you don’t get all of those awful chemicals in it which I mentioned previously!
 There are some flavours of Nicotine Replacement Therapy that you must avoid as the chemicals that make them up could be detrimental to the health of your unborn child.
 The big one here is liquorice flavour.

 How will I feel when I quit smoking during pregnancy?